-The bathroom scale is no longer a simple slab of plastic built for mercilessly shaming you; these things can now shame you in much smarter ways.
-Not only can they tell us more about our bodies then ever before, but with the help of our smartphones are capable of tracking how our bodies are changing over time.
+The bathroom scale is no longer a simple slab of plastic built for mercilessly shaming you.
+Oh no, these things can now shame you in much smarter ways.
+Not only can they tell us more about our bodies then ever before, but with the help of our smartphones can tell us how our bodies are changing over time.
 They've truly earned their place in the smart home.

 In 2018 we expect a lot more from these scales in our bathrooms.
 Some can tell us about our bone density, some can tell us when we've hit a personal goal - some will even wish you a happy birthday - but all should be able to perform the basic task of helping us track our weight.